Sandy Musser, Adoption Reform Activist

 and check out the Files Folder where you can

 download documents for your perusal.

-Especially download and share the following documents:
+Especially download and share the following document:

 based upon the 14th Amendment and

 Your financial support is needed in order to carry out

 this important message to our entire nation.
 For a donation

 of $10, you will receive a free laminated copy of our

 If you have a talent to share with ALARM or TRIA

 (Truth and Reconciliation in Adoption)